Derrick Jackson (politician)

-Derrick L. Jackson (born 11 January 1966) is an American politician who serves as a member of the Georgia House of Representatives representing District 68.
+Derrick Lamar Jackson (born 11 January 1966) is an American politician who serves as a member of the Georgia House of Representatives representing District 68.
 He previously represented District 64 prior to seeking the Democratic nomination in the 2022 Georgia lieutenant gubernatorial election.

 He was elected in the 2016 Georgia House of Representatives election, and did not seek re-election in 2022 due to his candidacy for the 2022 Georgia lieutenant gubernatorial election.
 In 2023 he was elected again to the Georgia House of Representatives in a special election to replace his successor Tish Naghise.

 In June 2025, Jackson announced that he would run for governor of Georgia in the 2026 Georgia gubernatorial election.
+He was defeated in the Democratic primary election.